 "We put our heart and soul into every wedding, and this wedding was one close to our hearts”, shared Achint Nag, from Krayonz Entertainment.

-We examine their efforts one by one:
+We examine their efforts for a grand Haldi ceremony one by one:

-1. Haldi ceremony Décor:
+1. Grand Haldi Ceremony Décor:

 Though the traditional yellow colour dominated the scene, it was accentuated with floral elements and twinkling lights.
 Rustic elements were spread across the indoor venue, from straw scarecrows to paper spinning wheels, yellow Bandhej spreads on tables, chairs and available surfaces to stalls – this was a springboard for sheer Haldi décor inspiration.